L1- Application to Evict a Tenant for Non-payment of Rent and to Collect Rent the Tenant Owes (N4)

 Unless the tenant made partial payments after they were given the N4 notice or new rent came due, this table should look the same as the Rent Owing table on the N4.

 If new rent came due after you served the N4 but before you file the L1 application, this amount can be added in the Rent Owing chart on the L1.
-Refer to the N4 notice for non-payment of rent webinar for the initial missed rent periods for this example.
+Refer to the N4 notice for non-payment of rent module for the initial missed rent periods for this example.

 Details of the application continued